Nan sheng nü sheng xiang qian chong: The Knockouts

 The Knockouts' rules are the same as the US original version's Wipeout Zone.
 The top 4 of each track are proceeded to the next round.
 In the Final, the winner wins a new car's 100,000-kilometer right to use, while the runners-up win home appliance or small cash prizes.

 The person who is wiped out in the game or falls behind the 4th (sometimes the 3rd) is phased out immediately and win nothing.
 If he or she has finished the task, small prizes are awarded.

-The Hosts
+The hosts

-The hosts are varied in different episodes.
+The hosts vary by episode.
 Unlike the original version which uses only three, this show uses 6 or 7 hosts, sometimes one on the backstage.

 Current regular hosts

 Although the show's hosts are varied well, some of them are regularly seen on the stage as follows: